lvxuan12/SCSES/README.md

 which can be downloaded from <https://doi.org/10.5281/zenodo.13951695> or load from SCSES package [here](https://github.com/lvxuan12/SCSES/blob/main/analysis/cell_line.json).

+**Note:** We strongly recommend using the parameters from the example configuration file when working with test data.
+Default parameters may not be suitable for the small-scale test dataset and could lead to unexpected issues.

 For real dataset, users can modify this file to fit their input and software environment or use `createConfigshiny` function to create a new configuration file.